Skip to content

 Having fun with art is massively therapeutic to adults and should never be seen as something you ‘can’t do’.

-If you approach painting with the same joyous abandon that children do, it is possible to get lost in it the way a five year old does.
+If you approach painting with the same joy that children do, it is possible to get lost in it.

 Anyone can get a canvas and squirt paint on it.
 Anyone can trail a paintbrush through the squirts to see what will happen to the colours.
 It really is that easy.